timebug/lua-resty-httpipe/README.md

 Creates the httpipe object.
 In case of failures, returns `nil` and a string describing the error.

-The first optional argument, `chunk_size`, specifies the buffer size used by cosocket reading operations.
+The optional argument, `chunk_size`, specifies the buffer size used by cosocket reading operations.
 Defaults to `8192`.

 ## set_timeout